Jalle19/eda-modbus-bridge/README.md

 * An RS-485 device (e.g. `/dev/ttyUSB0`) connected to the Enervent unit's Freeway port (see
 * [docs/CONNECTION.md](./docs/CONNECTION.md) for details on how to connect to the unit)

+## Installation

+1. Clone the repository
+2. Run `npm i` to install dependencies
+3. Run the application with `node eda-modbus-bridge.mjs`.
+Specify whatever options you need.

+See further down in this README on how to run the application as a Home Assistant addon as well as how to run it in the background using systemd.

 ## Usage

 ```